easysoftware/developer-portal-devs/docs/Easy_section/Support-and-tools.md

 ## Advanced technical support

-This service alternates between Ruby developer.
+This service alternates between Ruby developers.

 People who are on duty have to: